 - Allegro con brio

 Marches mix with lighter dance-like sections and we are aware of Beethoven stretching his compositional ideas into new forms and shapes.
 The choice of key is also significant here.
-A major is for Beethoven somewhat unusual as he regularly favoured the darker, flatter keys that perhaps captured the essence of the composer more readily.
+A major is for Beethoven somewhat unusual as he regularly favored the darker, flatter keys that perhaps captured the essence of the composer more readily.
 A major by contrast is bright and brings a renewed feeling of hope.
 Richard Wagner described the symphony as “the apotheosis of the dance” which sheds a clear light onto the composition and gives a solid starting point with which to listen.

 The slow movement, which is not a true slow movement at all, is far darker and at times funereal.
 It was this movement that brought the composer more success than the rest of his symphony.